harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - `auto` keyword (type deduction) will drop `const` from its initializer by default, unless `const` qualifier is added before the `auto` keyword (e.g. `const auto someConstVar;`).
 - `auto` keyword (type deduction) will drop the reference qualifier `&` from its initializer by default, unless the reference qualifier is added after the `auto` keyword (e.g. `auto& someRef;`).
+- `auto` keyword (type deduction) does NOT drop pointers.
+	- `auto` and `auto*` essentially does the same.
+However, if the initializer is dereferenced, `auto*` will not compile.

 ### Top-level and low-level const
 - The terms top-level const and low-level const refer to different types of `const` qualifiers, depending on where the `const` is applied in a declaration.
 These qualifiers define whether the object itself is constant or whether the data being pointed to (or referenced) is constant.

 #### Top-level const
-- A top-level const refers to the const-qualification of the object itself.
+- A <mark class="hltr-trippy">top-level const</mark> refers to the const-qualification of the object itself.
 In other words, the object (whether it is a primitive type, a pointer, or a reference) is constant and cannot be modified.
 - Top-level const is about preventing changes to the object, but it does not impose restrictions on what the object points to, if the object is a pointer.
 - Example of top-level const: